d4n3sh/thedaneshproject/content/posts/2008-07-12-lively-by-google.md

 ---
 [youtube]http://www.youtube.com/watch?v=5YbwfOucET8[/youtube]

-Lively is Google&#8217;s answer to [Second Life][1].
+Lively is Google's answer to [Second Life][1].
 An online 3D social network which allows users to interact with each other and their surroundings.
 Build your avatar, choose and room and you are ready to mingle.

-Second Life has been around for a few years now, it&#8217;s going to be interesting to see how Lively competes with the big boy.
+Second Life has been around for a few years now, it's going to be interesting to see how Lively competes with the big boy.

 [See Lively in action][2].